ivangfr/springboot-react-basic-auth/README.md

 ## Shutdown

-- To stop `book-api` and `book-ui`, go to the terminals where they are running and press `Ctrl+C`
+- To stop `book-api` and `book-ui`, go to the terminals where they are running and press `Ctrl+C`;

-- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-react-basic-auth` root folder, run the command below
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-react-basic-auth` root folder, run the command below:
   ```
   docker compose down -v
   ```

 ## How to upgrade book-ui dependencies to latest version

-- In a terminal, make sure you are in `springboot-react-basic-auth/book-ui` folder
+- In a terminal, make sure you are in `springboot-react-basic-auth/book-ui` folder;

-- Run the following commands
+- Run the following commands:
   ```
   npm upgrade
   npm i -g npm-check-updates